 Are you are interested in becoming more involved in the Respiratory Cell and Molecular Biology (RCMB) Assembly and the ATS Conference?

 Welcome to the website of the ATS Assembly on Respiratory Cell and Molecular Biology (RCMB).
 Historically, the introduction of Cell and Molecular Biology to respiratory research marked the dawn of modern pulmonary science and medicine and revolutionized our understanding of lung biology in health and disease.
-With the years RCMB evolved to be the home for translational lung biology research at the ATS.
-A home for MD and PhD researchers as well as trainees, RCMB provides a unique forum for basic and translational researchers focusing both on cutting edge and high impact research and on the creation of a community of peers.
+Over the years, RCMB has evolved to be the home for translational lung biology research at the ATS.
+A home for MD and PhD researchers as well as trainees, RCMB provides a unique forum for basic and translational researchers focusing both on cutting edge, high impact research and on the creation of a community of peers.
 The research interests and topics of interest to most RCMB members include fibroblast and epithelial cell biology and function, extracellular matrix biology and tissue remodeling, cell signaling, stem cell biology and cell-based therapies, regenerative medicine, and lung development and aging.
 Systems biology, genomics, transcriptomics, metabolomics, epigenetics and microRNAs, gene regulation and novel technologies and research approaches are also within the research fields covered by RCMB members.
-In most cases this research is relevant to diseases such as pulmonary fibrosis, acute lung injury, chronic obstructive pulmonary disease, and lung cancer, among many others.
+In most cases, this research is relevant to diseases such as pulmonary fibrosis, acute lung injury, chronic obstructive pulmonary disease, and lung cancer, among many others.

 Questions or Comments?